Kankō Ainu

 A woman performs on the traditional tonkori while dressed in traditional Ainu attire.

 "Kankō Ainu" (観光アイヌ) is the Japanese term for Ainu people who are considered to live or portray a traditional or pseudo-traditional depiction of the Ainu people and their lifestyle in order to cater to the tourism industry.

 The practice of portraying indigenous Japanese traditions for tourism purposes has been criticised and protested by some Ainu advocates, including complaints that tourist Ainu sites do not represent genuine Ainu culture, but rather a stereotype of the Ainu from the wajin (majority Japanese) perspective.
 However, other Ainu people do not hold the view that the practice is a negative one, instead considering it a positive to be able to make a living producing and selling traditional Ainu handicrafts and performing traditional Ainu artforms for an audience.
-This term is not a simple history view.
-For example, Kanko Ainu happened through the assimilation policy by the Japanese government and this was the resistance movement and this tells us “true” culture or not.
-This is composed by more diversity factors like imperial policy, the establishment media, and expansion of people's communication.

 Background

 Before the Edo Period

 Ainu people live in nature and use natural materials.
 They had their own culture which was different in Japanese culture at the moment.
 Particularly, the Ainu ethnic focused on the connection of Gods called Kamuy (カムイ) which control nature and animals and they did a ritual performed with singing and dancing to show their appreciation of Gods and connect to them.
 By the way, researchers found documents written in later Heian to early Kamakura by Japanese which mentioned Ainu people.
 These tell ancient Japanese people and Ainu people had known each other and had connections.

 In fact, members of Tohoku bushi in Kamakura era were defeated by Minamoto no Yoritomo, the shogun of Kamakura Bakufu at that time.
 They ran away and reached the Hokkaido area.
 Some of them went up north deeply to gain rich marine products and seafood.
 As a result, Japanese people made the community of Japanese along the coast of southern Hokkaido in the Muromachi era.
 In the 15th century, the Japanese communities had given pressure of living fields to the original Ainu communities.
 In addition, the conflicts between them came up by 1536.
 In 1551, Suehiro Kakizaki who was the leader of the community of Matsumae made peace with Ainu and empowered his political management in the area.
 This situation made unstainable periods in Ainu, but the situation also unified Ainu communities.
 After that, Kakizaki changed the name to Matsumae, Hideyoshi who was the Minister of government at that time allowed Matsumae to have the right to monopolize the commerce between Ainu and Japanese in 1950.